dunieskiotano/dunieskiotano.github.io/Projects/index.md

 <a markdown="0" href="https://github.com/1901-blake/project0-ers-api-dunieskiotano" class="btn">See on Github</a>

 **Expense Reimbursement System**

+*The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
+All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
+Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
+Finance managers are authorized to approve and deny requests for expense reimbursement.*
+  * **Responsibilities:**
+    * Set up the entire environment by installing all required dependencies using npm.
+    * Used Express as framework to handle http requests.
+    * Created the database schema including all tables and constraints using PostgreSQL and DBeaver.
+    * Used BodyParser to convert JSON to JavaScript.
+    * Made sure referential integrity was kept across the database.
+    * Used both LocalStorage and SessionStorage to store and utilize important data.
+    * Connected API to PostgreSQL using node-postgres.
+    * Created User's Interface using JavaScript, HTML, CSS, Bootstrap, and jQuery.
+    * Used the DOM (Document Object Model) to manipulate information.
+    * Used Postman to test authentication and endpoints.
   * **Technologies used:**
     * CSS, HTML, JavaScript, Typescript, Node.js, Express.js, PostgreSQL, VS Code, Postman